Quakers: Evangelical Friends

 A growing desire for a more fundamentalist approach among some Friends after the First World War began a split among Five Years Meetings.
+In 1924, the Central Yearly Meeting of Friends was started by some Friends who left the Five Years Meeting.
 In 1926, Oregon Yearly Meeting seceded from the Five Years Meeting, bringing together several other yearly meetings and scattered monthly meetings.

 In 1947, the Association of Evangelical Friends was formed, with triennial meetings until 1970.
 In 1965, this was replaced by the Evangelical Friends Alliance, which in 1989 became Evangelical Friends Church International.

 Role of women

 In the 1650s, individual Quaker women prophesied and preached publicly, developing charismatic personae and spreading the sect.
 This practice was bolstered by the movement's firm concept of spiritual equality for men and women.
 Moreover, Quakerism initially was propelled by the nonconformist behaviours of its followers, especially women who broke from social norms.
 By the 1660s, the movement had gained a more structured organisation, which led to separate women's meetings.
 Through the women's meetings, women oversaw domestic and community life, including marriage.
 From the beginning, Quaker women, notably Margaret Fell, played an important role in defining Quakerism.
+They were involved in missionary work in various ways and places.
+Early Quaker women missionaries included Sarah Cheevers and Katharine Evans.
 Others active in proselytising included Mary Penington, Mary Mollineux and Barbara Blaugdone.
 Quaker women published at least 220 texts during the 17th century.
 However, some Quakers resented the power of women in the community.

 In the early years of Quakerism, George Fox faced resistance in developing and establishing women's meetings.
 As controversy increased, Fox did not fully adhere to his agenda.
 For example, he established the London Six Weeks Meeting in 1671 as a regulatory body, led by 35 women and 49 men.
 Even so, conflict culminated in the Wilkinson–Story split, in which a portion of the Quaker community left to worship independently in protest at women's meetings.
 After several years, this schism became largely resolved, testifying to the resistance of some within the Quaker community and to the spiritual role of women that Fox and Margaret Fell had encouraged.
 Particularly within the relatively prosperous Quaker communities of the eastern United States, the focus on the child and "holy conversation" gave women unusual community power, although they were largely excluded from the market economy.
 With the Hicksite–Orthodox split of 1827–1828, Orthodox women found their spiritual role decreased, while Hicksite women retained greater influence.

+According to Quakers In The World, "The Women's Suffrage Movement in the USA is widely considered to date from the First Women's Rights Convention, held in Seneca Falls, New York State in 1848.
+This meeting was instigated by five women who had been closely involved in the abolition of slavery, all but one of whom were Quakers."